 All full-time and certain part-time employees of Martin County are covered by defined benefit pension plans administered by the Public Employees Retirement Association of Minnesota (PERA).
-PERA administers the General Employees Retirement Plan (the General Employees Plan), the Public Employees Police and Fire Plan (the Police and Fire Plan), and the Public Employees Local Government Correctional Service Retirement Plan (the Correctional Plan), which are cost-sharing, multiple-employer retirement plans.
+PERA administers the General

+Employees Retirement Plan (the General Employees Plan), the Public Employees Police and Fire Plan (the Police and Fire Plan), and the Public Employees Local Government Correctional Service Retirement Plan (the Correctional Plan), which are cost-sharing, multiple-employer retirement plans.
 These plans are established and administered in accordance with Minn.
 Stat. chs.
 353 and 356.
 PERA's defined benefit pension plans are tax qualified plans under Section 401(a) of the Internal Revenue Code.

 The General Employees Plan (accounted for in the General Employees Fund) has multiple benefit structures with members belonging to the Coordinated Plan, the Basic Plan, or the Minneapolis Employees Retirement Fund.
-Coordinated Plan members are covered by Social Security, and the Basic Plan and Minneapolis Employees Retirement Fund members are not.
+Coordinated Plan members are covered by Social Security, while the Basic Plan and Minneapolis Employees Retirement Fund members are not covered.
 The Basic Plan was closed to new members in 1967.
-The Minneapolis Employees Retirement Fund was closed to new members during 1978 and merged into the General Employees Plan in 2015.
-All new members must participate in the Coordinated Plan, for which benefits vest after five years of credited service.
+The Minneapolis Employees Retirement Fund was closed to new members in 1978 and merged into the General Employees Plan in 2015.
+All new members must participate in the Coordinated Plan, for which benefits vest after three years of credited service.
 No Martin County employees belong to either the Basic Plan or the Minneapolis Employees Retirement Fund.

 Police officers, firefighters, and peace officers who qualify for membership by statute are covered by the Police and Fire Plan (accounted for in the Police and Fire Fund).
-For members first hired after June 30, 2010, but before July 1, 2014, benefits vest on a prorated basis starting with 50 percent after five years and increasing ten percent for each year of service until fully vested after ten years.
-Benefits for members first hired after June 30, 2014, vest on a prorated basis from 50 percent after ten years and increasing five percent for each year of service until fully vested after 20 years.
+For members first hired after June 30, 2010, benefits vest on a prorated basis starting with 50 percent after five years and increasing ten percent for each year of service until fully vested after ten years.